GSA/Section508.gov/_pages/manage/2025-07-11-develop-a-training-plan.md

        <li>Consider how HR systems support this training requirement.</li>
        <li>Create a training matrix to define who gets trained, on what, and how often.</li></ul></td></tr>
     <tr>
-      <td scope="row">Include completion monitoring and reporting mechanisms such as learning management system (LMS) or certificate tracking.</td>
+      <th scope="row">Include completion monitoring and reporting mechanisms such as learning management system (LMS) or certificate tracking.</th>
       <td>
       <ul>
       <li> How will the agency track completion?</li>